-Alternative 4 may result in a shorter total closure in the commercial sector and resultant increased social and economic benefits compared to Alternative 1 (No Action).
-The fishery would be expected to remain closed in April under both Alternative 1 (No Action) and Alternative 4, and partially closed in March.
-However, the fishery would be open in May under Alternative 4 at the expense of a partial closure in October.
-While this substitution would not reduce any competing overlaps, the commercial fishery would be expected to experience shorter continuous closures, reducing the jeopardy to maintaining revenue flows and markets.
+Alternative 5 may result in a shorter total closure in the commercial sector and resultant increased social and economic benefits compared to Alternative 1 (No Action).
+Black sea bass harvest would be expected to remain prohibited in part most of the winter under both Alternative 1 (No Action) and Alternative 5.
+However, harvest could resume in May under Alternative 5 at the expense of a closure in October.
+While this substitution would not reduce competing closure overlaps, the commercial sector would be expected to experience shorter continuous closures, reducing the jeopardy to maintaining revenue flows and markets.

-For the recreational sector, Alternative 4 would not be expected to significantly alter the total period of potential closure relative to Alternative 1 (No Action), with the recreational sector still projected to be closed more than three months.
-However, the closure would be broken up across the seasons rather than continuous, which may help to maintain fishing activity in the fishery.
-A reduction in overlapping closures would be expected, with black sea bass able to be harvested in

-January through part of March when the harvest of red snapper, shallow water grouper, and vermilion snapper is prohibited.
+For the recreational sector, Alternative 5 would not be expected to significantly alter the total period of potential closure relative to Alternative 1 (No Action), with the recreational sector still projected to be closed more than three months.
+However, the closure would be expected to occur in July through October under Alternative 5 rather than in January through May under Alternative 1 (No Action).
+Shifting the closure to a different time period would be expected to have distributional effects, with any adverse social effects, as well as social benefits, likely accruing to different fishermen and associated businesses and communities.
+It should be noted that there may be more alternative recreational options available during the summer and early fall months than in the winter, which might mitigate any reduction in social benefits under Alternative 5.
+Despite any distributional effects, a reduction in overlapping closures would be expected, with black sea bass able to be harvested in January through part of March when the harvest of red snapper, shallow water grouper, and vermilion snapper is prohibited.
 As previously stated, any reduction in overlapping closures would be expected to increase angler flexibility to fish for alternative species, and increase social benefits.

-Alternative 5 would be expected to result in a longer total closure in the commercial sector (over three months) than Alternative 4, but may result in a closure of similar duration to that under Alternative 1 (No Action).
-As a result, Alternative 5 would be expected to result in reduced social benefits to the commercial sector compared to Alternative 4, but potentially no change in social benefits relative to Alternative 1 (No Action).
+Alternative 6 would be expected to result in a longer total closure in the commercial sector than under Alternative 5 and a closure of either equal total duration or longer duration than under Alternative 1 (No Action).
+As a result, Alternative 6 would be expected to result in reduced social benefits to the commercial sector compared to Alternative 5, but potentially no change to a reduction in social benefits relative to Alternative 1 (No Action).
+Alternative 6 would be expected to result in a longer closure than Alternatives 3 and 4 if 2009 fishing conditions persist and, as a result, would be expected to result in lower social benefits.
+Under average conditions, across 2006 through 2009, Alternative 6 would be expected to result in a longer total closure than Alternative 4 and approximately an equal total closure as Alternative 3, and assumed comparable social benefits.